 Level IV consists of 867 ecoregions, which are smaller ecological areas within level III regions.

-For our Canadian comrades, this website offers a lot of amazing information pertaining to the marine bioregions across the nation.
+For Canadian comrades, this website offers a lot of amazing information pertaining to the marine bioregions across the nation.

 As you begin to study your Bioregion through these different maps, you will begin to orient yourself to the natural area in which you walk, breath, play, sleep and work.
 This will allow you to learn, sense, and feel into the personality and characteristics of the body of Earth that you are touch everyday.

-- and why it matters.
+Step 2: Support Indigenous Organizing Efforts - and why it matters.

 “When we talk about land, land is part of who we are.
 It’s a mixture of our blood, our past, our current, and our future.
 We carry our ancestors in us, and they’re around us.” - Mary Lyons (Leech Lake Band of Ojibwe)

-Taking the time to learn about the Indigenous Traditional Territories that you reside within and occupy is a first step toward situating yourself within a historical context of settler colonialism and acknowledges (makes visible) Indigenous presence and their ongoing struggle against settler occupation.
+Taking the time to learn about the Indigenous Territories that you reside within and occupy is a first step toward situating yourself within a historical context of settler colonialism and acknowledges (makes visible) Indigenous presence and their ongoing struggle against settler occupation.

 As you work to cultivate your relationship to place, to Land and Waters, it is important for you to connect to the memories, stories, and imprints that the land carries within the roots, rocks, soils, and waters.
 Your personal relationship to land will deepen as you contemplate the cultural narratives that have shaped you and unearth the longstanding history that has brought you to reside on the land you find yourself as you seek to understand your place within that history.

 Start by learning the names of the Indigenous lands that you occupy by visiting Native Land.
 Consider integrating this practice when you travel.
 The more you do this, overtime you will begin to develop a critical consciousness about place and your relationship to it.
 Keep in mind that this map is only a starting place.
-Consider contacting the tribal nations in which you live or are visiting; ask questions about the lands you occupy and begin to build relationships with them.

 Another amazing way to begin establishing a relationship with your place is to start planting - anything!
 There are so many wonderful plant friends to fall in love with... maybe you are a big foodie - grow food!
 Perhaps you love the smell of flowers - grow flowers!
 Have you always wanted to learn the names of trees?
 Starting planting them!
 The possibilities are truly endless.